Jeffrey Dahmer's childhood home

 As a child, Dahmer reportedly developed an unusual fascination with animal bones.
 Over the years, this interest grew to the point that he eventually started collecting them.

 Although this morbid obsession started before he moved to Bath Road, it is likely that the patch of woodland at the back of his home gave him enough privacy to nurture it.
-There, hidden among the trees, he could decapitate dead squirrels, chipmunks, and other roadkill that he had actively sought out.
+There, hidden among the trees, he could decapitate dead squirrels, chipmunks, and other roadkill.

 The fact that his parents were often too busy to pay close attention to him probably didn't help matters either.